- Adult Protective Services

-The Alameda County Long-Term Care Ombudsman Program is provided by Older Americans Act funds through the Alameda County Area Agency on Aging.
+The Older Americans Act funds the Long-Term Care Ombudsman Program through the Alameda County Area Agency on Aging (AAA).
+AAA has contracted with Ombudsman Services of Contra Costa, Solano and Alameda to provide Ombudsman services for Alameda County.
 The Ombudsman Program is a community resource serving the elderly in long-term care facilities, their families and caregivers.
 The Ombudsman's chief role is to ensure that residents of long-term care facilities are receiving the services to which they are entitled, including quality care.
 All services are free and confidential.

 ROLE OF THE OMBUDSMAN IN LONG-TERM CARE FACILITIES